k31001/hello-world/README.md

 # Understanding Semiconductor Companies (for Investor)

 "Good morning everyone.
 My name is Eric and I'm from Memory Division and responsible for SSD controller development.
-As you can see on the screen, I want to talk about Semiconductor Companies for Inverstor.
-In my presentation I'll focus on three main points.
+As you can see on the screen, I will talk about Semiconductor Industry for Investor.
+In my presentation I will focus on three main points.

 First of all I'll shortly introduce the industry trend.
-Then I'll explain supply chains of semiconductor companies for better understanding of this area.
-Finally, I'll end with offering strategies for inverstor.
+Then I'll dive into supply chains of semiconductor industry.
+Finally, I'll end with offering strategies for investor.

 It should take around 10 minutes to cover these points.